Feope/DiscordBotProject/README.md

 Create a Youtube API key by following the guide to create API keys in [Google Developers documentation](https://developers.google.com/youtube/registering_an_application)

-Create a .env file and add your tokens from the registered bot and youtube:
+Create a .env file and add your tokens from the registered bot and youtube developers console:
 ```bash
 DISCORD_TOKEN="TOKEN HERE"
 YOUTUBE_APITOKEN=”TOKEN HERE”